leihs/ansible-leihs-setup/README.md

 Substituting the user you've actually configured for that instance in place of `-u leihs`.

+## One-time override of the version of leihs to deploy

+You can pick a version of leihs to deploy on a one-by-one basis, just for one single server and just for one single execution of ansible-playbook.
+This is useful if, for example, you have a test server that has a copy of your production data and leihs at e.g. version 3.28.1 and you want to try out 3.29.0 with the same data before you make the same migration in production.

+Since it might be cumbersome to already commit to that version by adding it to your site.yml file or to a host var, you can set the variable for one single execution, **but you must make absolutely sure that you also limit the host using the `-l` option**.
+Since the `version` var is global to all leihs instances when you declare it on the command-line, you would otherwise move *all* your hosts to that version, and that's exactly what you don't want.

+    ansible-playbook site.yml -i hosts.staging -l leihs.local -u root --extra-vars "version=3.29.0"

+I repeat, do not ever use the `version` option against your production hosts file.
+This example also demonstrates how smart the Ansible people are by suggesting to split your host inventories into production and staging to prevent nuclear catastrophes.

 ## Variables explained

 The variables available in this playbook are explained in the README of the [leihs-instance role](https://github.com/psy-q/ansible-leihs-instance) itself.
 Most of the variables used in this role are simply passed on to that role.